EMOD-Hub/emodpy-workflow/docs/tutorials/run_emod.md

     where prevalence goes up to about 1.5% in the middle of the simulation and then declines to about 0.5%.

-## Next up - modifying the simulation
+## Next up: Modifying the simulation

 Now that you have run EMOD once, investigate the other tutorials where you can modify the simulation and run the model.